cpm-cmake/CPM.cmake/README.md

 ### google/benchmark

-Has a CMakeLists.txt that supports `add_subdirectory`, but needs some configuring (otherwise depends on googletest as well).
+Has a CMakeLists.txt that supports `add_subdirectory`, but needs some configuring.

 ```cmake
 CPMAddPackage(